 Some vegetables need to be planted outside as transplants because they take so long to mature.
 Others just grow better from seedlings versus seed sown in the ground.
 Broccoli, Brussels sprouts, cabbage, and cauliflower can be started either way but setting transplants outside usually works best.
 Eggplants, leeks, peppers, and tomatoes need to be started from transplants because they need such a long growing season.

 The average date of frost in spring is the key date to use in garden planning.
-If you don't know the date for your region, check with your local cooperative extension service or garden center.
+If you don't know the date for your region, look it up using our frost calendar, or check with your local cooperative extension service or garden center.

 You can safely plant the cool-season vegetables, such as broccoli, Brussels sprouts, cabbage, celery, parsley, peas, radishes, and spinach, a few weeks before the last frost date.
 In mild-winter climates, these crops are usually planted in fall for a winter garden.
 Arugula, beets, leaf lettuce, parsnips, potatoes, and Swiss chard are a bit less frost-hardy but still grow well in cool weather.
 Plant warm-season vegetables, such as green beans, corn, cucumbers, eggplant, melons, peppers, summer squash, and tomatoes only after the threat of frost has passed.